• Skip to main content

 If your body becomes injured, give your therapist a call.
 There is no need to suffer through the pain.
 You can get back to the life you love and the ability to do what you enjoy and be pain free sooner than you think!

-Filed Under: Egoscue Method, Injury and exercise, Sports Injury and Egoscue Tagged With: Egoscue method, Egoscue therapist, knee injury, shoulder injury, treatment for pain
+Filed Under: Injury and exercise, Sports Injury and Egoscue Tagged With: knee injury, Posture Alignment, Posture Alignment Therapist, shoulder injury, treatment for pain

 What is Different About Egoscue?